uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - Consider impacts on related code areas
 - Deliver only complete, functional, tested code

+### Environment-Specific Notes
+- PowerShell commands:
+  - Do not use `&&` for command chaining (not supported)
+  - Use separate commands or PowerShell-specific syntax
+  - Example: Instead of `command1 && command2`, run commands separately
+  - For complex operations, consider creating PowerShell scripts

 ## Reference
 This checklist consolidates tasks from:
 - Previous PROJECT_STATUS.md